 By distributing more than 90% of its income the partnership avoids double taxation, which occurs when tax is paid by corporations first and capital gains tax is paid by individuals on dividends received.
 With MLPs, the partnership does not pay corporate tax and distributions to the unitholder will be higher because the tax is only paid once at the unitholder level.

-What Are My Tax Responsibilities If I’m Part of an MLP?
+What Are My Tax Responsibilities If I’m Part of a Master Limited Partnership?

 At year-end you will receive Form K-1 from the MLP, which allocates income based on your ownership percentage.
 Since these MLPs operate in a capital-intensive sector, most of the income that is allocated will in many cases be losses, due to the high rate of depreciation.
 And since you are considered a limited owner of the MLP, these losses will be deferred until you sell your units.
 On the other hand, the distributions are considered a return of capital and not taxed until you sell your units.